-The treatment given for rabies will depend on whether you have started to show signs or symptoms.
+The treatment given for rabies depends on whether you've started to show signs or symptoms.

-If you show no signs or symptoms and it is suspected you may be infected, a course of treatment called post-exposure prophylaxis (PEP) is used.
+If you show no signs or symptoms, but infection is suspected, a course of treatment called post-exposure prophylaxis (PEP) is used.
 This can usually prevent a rabies infection from becoming established and producing symptoms.

-If you have symptoms of rabies, treatment will usually focus on making you as comfortable as possible.
+If you have symptoms of rabies, treatment usually focuses on making you as comfortable as possible.
 This is because rabies is almost always fatal when it reaches this stage.

 These two types of treatment are described in more detail below.

 Post-exposure prophylaxis involves three stages: